andrelofgren/sv06_ace_set_splash/README.md

 # SV06 ACE Custom Splash
-This program consists of scripts that let you insert a custom splash screen into the official SOVOL SV06 (PLUS) ACE firmware.
+This program consists of scripts that let you insert a custom splash screen into the official SOVOL SV06 ACE firmware.
 Running this program is carried out in five steps, namely:

 1) Installing dependencies: ```./install_deps_debian.sh```